SammichMeat/3643-Project/README.md

 The architecture section provides an overview of the web application's architecture, including the technologies used, design patterns, and high-level system components.

+Development was split between two machines, one running Windows 10 and one running Windows 11, both being 64-bit versions.
+Functionality of application cannot be vouched for on any other operating system.

 # Environment
 Download .NET Framework 4.8 and .NET Core 8.0
 Here, you'll find information about the development environment required to work on the project, including software dependencies, tools, and setup instructions.